alistairmatthews/sccode/readme.md

    - Moog thing.
 Done
    - Fix filter in minimoog or build it separately?

+1. Drums
+   - [ ] More decent drum sounds
-1. Work out how to sequence drums.
+   - [ ] Work out how to sequence drums.

 ## General Supercollider facts